-Whether you're just starting your healthcare career as a pharmacy technician or have years of experience as a retail pharmacy technician or hospital pharmacy technician, it can be a challenge determining what to include in your resume and how to properly format it to attract the attention of a recruiter or hiring manager.
+Whether you’re just starting your healthcare career as a pharmacy technician or have years of experience as a retail pharmacy technician or hospital pharmacy technician, it can be a challenge determining what to include on your resume and how to format it to attract the attention of a hiring manager.

-We analyzed hundreds of pharmacy technician resume samples from all stages of pharmacy technician careers and learned what works to help you get more interviews in 2022.
-We created five resume samples to help pharmacy technicians build an eye-catching resume.
+We analyzed countless resumes from all stages of pharmacy technician careers and learned what works to help you get more interviews in 2023.
+We created nine pharmacy technician resume samples to help professionals like you build eye-catching resumes.